WHAT DO WE DO?

 Tortilla factory:

-The objective of this space is to provide a nutritious and quality product to our migrant community and to the communities around the shelter, as well as to provide a dignified and responsible workspace for our migrant population.
+The objective of this space is to provide a nutritious and quality product to our community and to the communities around the shelter, as well as to provide a dignified and responsible workspace for our population.

 Escuelika:

-Escuelika (Lika’s School) was created with the objective of providing educational attention to migrant children and adolescents waiting to enter the United States within the same space of the shelter.
+Escuelika (Lika’s School) was created with the objective of providing educational attention to children and adolescents waiting to enter the United States within the same space of the shelter.

-Since 2020, right at the beginning of the COVID-19 pandemic, the school has been a safe and inclusive space for the educational needs of each migrant child and adolescent.
+Since 2020, right at the beginning of the COVID-19 pandemic, the school has been a safe and inclusive space for the educational needs of each child and adolescent.
 At that time, it was the only school in Nogales, Sonora providing on-site education to about a thousand children and adolescents with the support of the Secretary of Education of the State of Sonora, the National Pedagogical University based in Nogales, FESAC and the College of Sonora with the program Mesabancos en espera (School desks on hold).

 Today, Escuelika is part of CONAFE (National Council for the Promotion of Education, in Spanish) and has 4 teachers who provide education for kindergarten, preschool, elementary and high school students.

-Statistics
+Shelter Statistics

-2,706 migrants received shelter.
+2,706 people received shelter.

-525,600 Meals served to migrants.
+525,600 meals served to inhabitants.